Homeschoolers are not eligible to receive a British Columbia Dogwood Graduation Certificate.

 - Find out about flexible learning options that lead to graduation

-- Read the Homeschooling Policy and Distributed Learning – Policy for homeschoolers
+- Read the Homeschooling Policy and Online Learning Policy

 By law, all children in B.C. must be educated, making it necessary for homeschooled children to be registered.

 Parent/guardian(s) who choose to homeschool must register their child by September 30 of each year.
 Contact a B.C. school to complete the registration process:

 - Public school – Public school principals register homeschoolers.
 Contact the school district office to learn more about its homeschooling policy.